ddabruneel/UN-General-Assembly-voting-patterns/README.md

 [UNStats](https://unstats.un.org/unsd/methods/m49/m49alpha.htm)

-# Moving forward
+## Moving forward
-The intention was mainly to showcase the potential of this approach.
-This platform could easily be enriched with additional data sources so an end-user can explore further potential relationships between votes and the characteristics of a country.
+The intention here was mainly to showcase the potential of this approach.
+This platform could easily be enriched with additional data sources, expended with additonal topics, different time periods, so an end-user can explore further potential relationships between votes and the characteristics of a country.

 Enjoy!